Azure-Samples/ms-identity-ciam-javascript-tutorial/1-Authentication/1-sign-in-react/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `SPA\src\authConfig.js` file.
-1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-react-spa` app copied from the Azure portal.
+1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-react-spa` app copied from the Microsoft Entra admin center.
 1. Find the placeholder `Enter_the_Tenant_Subdomain_Here` and replace it with the Directory (tenant) subdomain.
 For instance, if your tenant primary domain is `contoso.onmicrosoft.com`, use `contoso`.
 If you don't have your tenant domain name, learn how to [read your tenant details](https://review.learn.microsoft.com/azure/active-directory/external-identities/customers/how-to-create-customer-tenant-portal#get-the-customer-tenant-details).

 ### Step 4: Running the sample